HedvigInsurance/code-test/README.md

 If you feel anything is unclear or underspecified, make assumptions and explain your thinking during the interview.

-### Use of AI

-You are free to use AI during the assignment, especially to research and learn tools you might not yet be familiar with.

 ## Getting started

 This repo is already set up as a launchable Spring Boot application with enough dependencies to build HTTP endpoints.